 Pennsylvania Senior Living CommunitiesSelect a city or enter your desired location into the search bar for help.

-Pennsylvanians pay 10.2% for their local and state taxes—the 11th highest in the country.
+Pennsylvanians pay 3.07% for their income taxes and 6% sales tax in most areas.
 The Median household income is $49,520 and they are 23rd among states for overall cost of living.
 Social Security, VA benefits, United Mine Workers pensions, civil service annuities, and military pensions are all not taxed.
 If you’ve reached the age of 59 1/2, your retirement income is not taxed.
 Property taxes are assessed at the local level.
 Speaking of property let’s look at some average home prices in the state’s largest cities.
 In Pittsburgh the average price is $132,232; Philly $235,807; Allentown $234,398.

 The state’s crime rate is 23% lower than the national average with property crimes accounting for 86% and the remainder going to violent crimes.
 Let’s take a look at the largest cities: Pittsburgh’s overall crime rate is 48% higher than the average; Philadelphia comes in at 75% higher; Allentown is 56% higher.

 The Keystone State has two fairly different climate zones.
 The eastern part of the state experiences more moderate winters and warmer summers while the western end, particularly near Lake Erie, have colder winters and cooler summers.
 In Erie, the normal January high is 33 degrees while in Philadelphia it is 39 degrees.
 The lake-effect can also bring over 100 inches of snow in a year to cities around Lake Erie.